News ticker: News tickers on buildings

-Canada

-Like the United States, tickers are typically used by 24-hour news channels such as CBC News Network and CTV News Channel (the latter using CNN's now-former "flipper" format and also shown during commercial breaks), as well as during local morning news programs.

-Tickers are also sometimes used to display an Alert Ready on the center of the screen in case of an emergency/test.

-South America

-Brazil

-In Brazil, news tickers were introduced in the early 2000s and are often used by all pay news channels, such as GloboNews, BandNews TV and Record News (the latter is free-to-air as well).
-In 2015, two pay sports channels, ESPN and Fox Sports, introduced their news tickers in some programs and games.
-Sometimes they are also used in a few free-to-air channels, usually to show breaking news or Twitter messages sent by the viewers.

 In popular culture

 The use of news tickers has also been parodied on a number of films and television programs, including a 2003 episode of The Simpsons ("Mr. Spritz Goes to Washington"), as well as a sketch featured on Saturday Night Live.
 Some programs and films such as Austin Powers in Goldmember sometimes place jokes within their parody news crawls.
 The Onion News Network uses a parody ticker to offer jokes in its online newscasts.
 The Australian comedy news series CNNNN went a step further: although it featured a joke news ticker throughout the show, one episode featured a news ticker that summarized the initial news ticker, as well as one for the sight impaired, which covered the whole screen.

 The music video for the Chamillionaire rap single "Hip Hop Police" incorporated a parodical news ticker announcing the arrests of famous musicians.